 As of December 31, 2011, we had up to \$175.0 million of unused borrowings under the Revolving Credit Facility portion of the Credit Agreement in addition to \$200.0 million available under the Term Loan Facility portion.
 On February 10, 2012, we drew an additional \$95.0 million on the Revolving Credit Facility and \$200.0 million on the Term Loan Facility to finance the acquisition of \$1.
-Leaving us with \$80.0 million of unused borrowings under the Revolving Credit Facility varies in accordance with the terms of the agreement.
+Leaving us with \$80.0 million of unused borrowings under the Revolving Credit Facility.
+The amount of unused borrowings actually available under the senior secured revolving credit facility varies in accordance with the terms of the agreement.
 The Credit Agreement contains certain affirmative and negative covenants, including limitations on the incurrence of indebtedness, asset dispositions, acquisitions, investments, dividends and other restricted payments, liens and transactions with affiliates.
 The Credit Agreement also contains financial covenants relating to maximum permitted leverage ratio and the minimum fixed charge coverage ratio.
 The facility does not contain any subjective acceleration features and does not have any required payment or principal reduction schedule and is included as a long-term liability in our consolidated balance sheet.
 At December 31, 2011 (and at all times during these periods) we were in compliance with our debt covenants.
 The interest rate in effect at December 31, 2011 was 2.25%.